basiacarvalho/KreativStorm-project1/README.md

 - Mobile-first workflow

 ### What we learned
-We learned how to create a simple landing page using HTML and CSS.
+We learned how to create a landing page using HTML and CSS.
 We also learned how to make the page responsive using media queries.
 Some of the things we learned include:
 - Flexbox
 - Media queries
 - Responsive design